criblio/appscope/docs/BUILD.md

 make check
 ```

+> Pro Tip: `make -j8` parallelizes the compile and link tasks for a massive
+> reduction in build time; 4m40s without the option, 0m41s with it!
+YMMV

 Enable debugging with `./bootstrap --enable-debug`.
 Any arguments to
 `bootstrap` are passed along to `configure`.
 Run `./configure --help` to see
 the myriad of options available.